E-prescribing bounces back after hurricanes only if infrastructure does too

 While the system appeared to start getting back up to speed within days of Harvey and Irma, it had not yet returned to normal in Puerto Rico by the end of the study period.
 Before Maria hit the island on September 20, 2017, average daily e-prescription transactions numbered 56,500.

 In the days immediately after the storm, that fell to fewer than 100, and even eight months later, they had only returned to a peak of 51,600.
-Calls for medical histories, which had averaged about 1,000 per day before the storm, took until May 14, 2018 to return to that level, the study found.
+Calls for medication histories, which had averaged about 1,000 per day before the storm, took until May 14, 2018 to return to that level, the study found.

 Although the prescription data couldn’t explain why there were such big problems in Puerto Rico, a report by the Federal Emergency Management Agency (FEMA) did, blaming “infrastructure difficulties,” Smith said.